Neufund/ico-transparency-monitor/README.md

 `firstTransactionBlockNumber: 3932884`: we started with 0 value and then we took first block from Chrome console (Monitor will log block ranges)

- `lastTransactionBlockNumber: null`: This was set null for the ICO monitor to scan till the last block as this is ICO in progress
+ `lastTransactionBlockNumber: null`: This was set null for the Transparency monitor to scan till the last block as this is ICO in progress

 `maxBlocksInChunk: 12960`: We download in chunks as EOS is an ICO with hundred of thousands of log entries to analyze